projg2/nattka/doc/intro.rst

 ====
 The most important tasks ahead of NATTkA are:

-- *Provide full replacement for getatoms tool*: getatoms tool is used to apply package lists to arch tester's system.
-NATTkA needs to provide its own replacement in order to extend the package list format.

 - *Allow free-form package specification for keywording requests*:
   There is no real need to bind them to a specific package version, and keeping them up-to-date is cumbersome.
 NATTkA needs to support